Teaching Assistants, Preschool, Elementary, Middle, and Secondary School, Except Special Education

 Assist a preschool, elementary, middle, or secondary school teacher with instructional duties.
 Serve in a position for which a teacher has primary responsibility for the design and implementation of educational programs and services.

-Sample of reported job titles: Educational Assistant, Instructional Assistant, Paraeducator, Paraprofessional, Teacher Aide, Teacher Assistant
+Sample of reported job titles: Classroom Aide, Educational Assistant, Instructional Assistant, Kindergarten Assistant, Paraeducator, Paraprofessional, Preschool Aide, TA (Teacher Assistant), TA (Teaching Assistant), Teacher Aide

 Occupation-Specific Information